aimclub/ODRS/README.md

 lift
 ```
 ## ML Recommendation system
-After you have placed your dataset in the folder ***user_datasets/yolo*** and created in the root directory ***.txt*** a file containing the names of all classes in your set of images.
+After you have placed your dataset in the folder ***user_datasets/*** and created in the root directory ***.txt*** a file containing the names of all classes in your set of images.
 You can start working with the main functionality of the project.

 1. In order to use the recommendation system, you need to configure **ml_config.yaml**.
 Go to the desired directory:
     ```markdown
-    cd ODRS/ml_utils/config/
+    cd src/ML/config/
     ```
 2. Open **ml_config.yaml** and set the necessary parameters and paths:
     ```markdown
-    #dataset_path: path to data folder
+    #dataset_path: path to data folder or name dataset folder in user_dataset
-    #classes_path: path to classes.txt
+    #classes_path: path to classes.txt or name classes.txt in root directory
-    #GPU: True/False
+    #GPU: True/False - "Inference mode"
-    #speed: 1 - 5 if you want max speed choose 5.
-For lower speed 1
-    #accuracy: 1 - 10 if you want max accuracy choose 10.
-For lower accuracy 1

-    GPU: true
-    accuracy: 10
+    #speed: True/False - "Search for models with a focus on speed"
+    #accuracy: True/False - "Search for models with a focus on accuracy"
+    #balance: True/False - "Search for models with a focus on the balance between speed and accuracy"

     classes_path: classes.txt
-    dataset_path: /media/farm/ssd_1_tb_evo_sumsung/ODRS/user_datasets/yolo/plant
+    dataset_path: /home/runner/work/ODRS/ODRS/user_datasets/WaRP/Warp-D
+    GPU: False
+    accuracy: False
-    speed: 1
+    speed: False
+    balance: True
     ```
-3. Go to the script **ml_model_optimizer.py** and start it:
+3. Go to the script **run_recommender.py** and start it:
     ```markdown
     cd ..
-    python ml_model_optimizer.py
+    python run_recommender.py
     ```
 4. If everything worked successfully, you will see something like the following answer:
     ```markdown
-    Number of images: 3496
-    Width: 960
-    Height: 540
-    Gini Coefficient: 94.0
-    Number of classes: 28

     Top models for training:
     1) yolov7
     2) yolov8x6